finite-element/finite-element-course/doc/source/finite_elements.rst

    The power series basis for polynomial spaces employed here becomes increasingly ill-conditioned at higher order, so it may be advantageous to employ a different basis in the construction of the Vandermonde matrix.
-See [CITE KIRBY2004] for an example.
+See :cite:`Kirby2004` for an example.

 .. _ex-vandermonde: